 The next step is creating a digital portfolio.
 Our personal and professional lives have undergone significant changes due to the Covid-19 pandemic, and going digital is now a must.
 Having a print-only photography portfolio drastically limits the range of people who can see it, which is why it’s important to create an easily accessible digital portfolio.

 First and foremost, ensure that your portfolio is professional and high-quality.
 For some potential clients, this asset will be the first impression they have of your work, so make sure it represents what you can do.
-To ensure your work is edited to perfection, try these Lightroom presets to achieve saturated colors, flawless skin textures, and perfect lighting.
+To ensure your work is edited to perfection, try improving the quality of your pictures with editing software and Lightroom presets to achieve saturated colors, flawless skin textures, and perfect lighting.

 Another benefit of having a digital portfolio is that you can include more examples of your work and present them in a unique way to catch clients’ attention.
 It can be beneficial to experiment with different formats and layouts, and use mockups to make your work stand out.
 Not all platforms provide the resources to build your digital portfolio from scratch, but there are a ton of great portfolio templates available on Envato Elements to help your work shine.